 When to Take It

-Because lion’s mane works primarily by supporting cognitive function and neurological health over time, consistency is key.
-Most people take it in the morning to support focus and mental clarity throughout the day, though there’s no hard rule, it doesn’t contain stimulants, so it’s unlikely to disrupt sleep.
+Because lion's mane may work primarily by supporting cognitive function and neurological health over time, consistency is key.
+Most people take it in the morning to potentially support focus and mental clarity throughout the day, though there's no hard rule — it doesn't contain stimulants, so it's unlikely to disrupt sleep.

 The most important thing is making it a daily habit.
-The benefits of lion’s mane are cumulative, not immediate.
-Most people report noticing meaningful differences after 2-4 weeks of consistent use.
+Any benefits of lion's mane are thought to be cumulative, not immediate.
+Most people report noticing meaningful differences after 2–4 weeks of consistent use.

 What Form Should I Take It In?